dylan-shao/jupyter-README.md-auto-create/README.md

 Automatically create a README.md when you save your jupyter notebook.
 (Will also create images if your jupyter notebook have images in there, for example matplotlib plots)

 ## Why
 I am using github to version control all my jupyter related work, and README.md is rendered automatically on github.
-So instead of click `export to markdown` or run a `nbconvert` command every time, I created the a function which will be called every time after you save your notebook, and so create a README.md automatically.
+So instead of click `export to markdown` or run a `nbconvert` command every time, I created the a function which will be called to create a README.md automatically every time after you save your notebook.

 ## How it works